-Systems biology and mathematical modeling of inflammation and wound healing in various disease states, especially infection, trauma/hemorrhage, wound healing, and liver failure, as well as the application of these computational approaches to regenerative medicine, biomarker discovery, and rational drug/device design
+Systems biology and computational modeling of inflammation, immunity, and wound healing in various disease states, especially infection, trauma/hemorrhage, wound healing, and liver failure, as well as the application of these computational approaches to regenerative medicine, biomarker discovery, and rational drug/device design

 View a list of Dr. Vodovotz’ publications here.